bonomali/BoBa/README.rst

 Copying
 -------

-amaGama is released under the GNU General Public License, version 3 or later.
+Boba is released under the GNU General Public License, version 3 or later.
 See the LICENSE file for details.